-While enhancing charge sharing, the presence of floating strips leads to a reduction in charge collection efficiency (CCE) due to capacitive coupling to backplane, signal loss through bias resistor, etc. [19].
+While enhancing charge sharing, the presence of floating strips leads to a reduction in charge collection efficiency (CCE) due to capacitive coupling to the backplane, signal loss through bias resistors, etc. [?].
 As the absolute CCE cannot be determined directly, the most probable value (MPV) of a cluster signal is used to represent the relative CCE across different regions.
-By binning the particle incident position along strips in steps of 500 μm , the MPV was determined by fitting each bin with a Landau function convoluted with a double Gaussian function as shown in Fig. 8 [FIGURE:8].
-Fig. 9 [FIGURE:9] illustrates how the MPVs change along the strip direction.
-From left to right, the MPV gradually rises from 45 LSB to 46 LSB, likely due to the closer proximity to the readout chip.
+By binning the particle incident position along strips in steps of 500 μm , the MPV was determined by fitting each bin with a Landau function convoluted with a double Gaussian function, as shown in Fig. 9 [Figure 9: see original paper].
+Figure 10 [Figure 10: see original paper] illustrates how the MPVs change along the strip direction.
+From left to right, the MPV gradually rises from 45 LSB to 46 LSB, likely due to closer proximity to the readout chip.
 Upon reaching Region-C, the MPV suddenly increases to 65 LSB, reflecting a notable improvement in CCE once the three floating strips are no longer present.
-While the three floating strips reduce the MPV, the SSD maintains a high detection efficiency due to the low noise level (3 LSB), as detailed in Sec.
+While the three floating strips reduce the MPV, the SSD maintains high detection efficiency due to the low noise level (3 LSB), as detailed in Sec.
 V B.